alexshpilkin/studies/condit.md

 This text will instead proceed from the lowest level up, describing parts of the code in corresponding sections.

+## Activation stack

-The two first parts are essentially workarounds for inflexibilities in the standard.
+These first two parts are essentially workarounds for inflexibilities in ANS Forth.
 These should be completely straightforward to implement with carnal knowledge of the system, but are rather awkward and inefficient in the portable version I give.

-## Activation stack

 In ANS Forth, it's impossible to access earlier frames on the return stack except by popping until the desired element.
 This part implements